New York State Route 18F: Route description

-Near the Lake Ontario shoreline, NY 18F connects to the Fort Niagara spur of the Niagara Scenic State Parkway via a partial diamond interchange.
-Only westbound access is permitted at the location; access to the eastbound spur, and thus the parkway mainline, is provided via NY 93 in Youngstown or by NY 18 farther east.
+Near the Lake Ontario shoreline, NY 18F connects to the Fort Niagara spur (NY 958A) of the Niagara Scenic State Parkway via a partial diamond interchange.
 Past the exit, NY 18F turns east and begins to parallel the lakeshore.
 The route also parallels the mainline Moses Parkway for a short distance before curving south to cross over the parkway and terminate at NY 18 in the vicinity of Four Mile Creek State Park in Porter.

 Ownership and maintenance of NY 18F is split between three different entities.
 The section of NY 18F from Center Street in Lewiston to the northern village line of Youngstown is maintained by Niagara County.
 From Main Street in Youngstown to the northern village line, NY 18F is concurrent to the unsigned County Route 138 (CR 138); the remainder of the county-maintained segment is co-designated as CR 907.
 All of NY 18F north of Youngstown is maintained by the town of Porter while the rest—Center Street between NY 104 and 4th Street—is maintained by the New York State Department of Transportation.